istresearch/scrapy-cluster/docs/topics/utils/argparsehelper.rst

 Usage
 -----

-Using the ArgeparseHelper class to display help information requires modidication to the following two lines when setting up the parser.
+Using the ArgparseHelper class to display help information requires modification to the following two lines when setting up the parser.

 ::